10 riders minimum / 24 riders maximum.*

 Dinner is not included.
 Breakfast is included at 3 of 7 hotels.
-We know some tours include all meals; but we don’t, and here’s why: Our experience is that after a hard-day’s-ride, most folks have a hankering for something specific to eat and would rather not be stuck with the single option given by the Tour.
+We know some tours include meals; but we don’t, and here’s why: Our experience is that after a hard-day’s-ride, most folks have a hankering for something specific to eat and would rather not be stuck with the single option given by the Tour.
 Some folks eat dinner early, some folks eat late.
 Some folks skip breakfast.
 Our method lets you decide.
 Most similar tours charge over $1,000 more than we do, with the only difference being the inclusion of meals.
 We promise you, you will not spend even half that much buying your own breakfast and dinner.
 National Park entry also not included.
-While day passes are available at the Parks, the best bet it to purchase an annual pass for $80 ($10 lifetime pass if you’re 62 years or older).
+While day passes are available at the Parks, the best bet it to purchase an annual pass for $80.

 SAG driver discounts offered: If you’re planning to ride this event but you’d like to drive SAG one or more of the days, you may email us in advance of signing up and we’ll give you a coupon code to use during registration for an instant 10% discount per day of SAG driving.
 If you plan to bring along a non-riding spouse who would like to drive SAG each day, please send us an email requesting details.

-REGISTRATION FOR 2019 WILL OPEN IN JANUARY.
-Use the Register Now button to register online using a credit card.
+Use the SignUp button to register online using a credit card.
 If you’d prefer to pay by check, you may mail in this form.
 If using the paper form, please write in your roommate preference if you have one.